English Braille: One-letter contractions

 The fifth-decade prefixes (be-, dis-, con-) may only be used if they occur at the beginning of a word (including in a compound word after a hyphen, or after by, to, into) and form a whole syllable.
 That is, they cannot be used in the words been, disk, conch nor (apart from double-duty be) as words in their own right, as in con artist.
-Com- is similar, but need not constitute a syllable: it is used for example in come and comb.
+Com- is similar, but doesn’t need to constitute a syllable: it is used for example in come and comb.
 However, because it uses only the bottom row of the cell, like the hyphen and the apostrophe, it cannot come in contact with either.